CORSICA GR20 Phase 3: DAYS 9th-10th-11th-12th

 We pack up the tent and at 6:30 a.m. we have breakfast inside les Bergeries bar, bread with jam and coffee with milk (the typical thing here for breakfast), we have breakfast a little quietly thinking about how today will go, since we know that this is the queen stage of this journey.

-At 7:15 a.m. we started our way with a cloudy sky, this is exactly what we saw when we checked the weather forecast yesterday in Castel di Verghio, and after 15 minutes few rain drops begin to fall … we don’t like it at all since today we’ll be at high mountains and very exposed, going through the dreaded pass of ‘the Circus of Solitude’, theoretically….
+At 7:15 a.m. we started our way with a cloudy sky, this is exactly what we saw when we checked the weather forecast yesterday in Castel di Verghio, and after 15 minutes few rain drops begin to fall … we don’t like it at all since today we’ll be at high mountains and very exposed, going through the dreaded pass of ‘The Solitude Cirque’, theoretically….

 Starting the journey to Tighjettu hut